azerion/bluestack-sdk-android/setup.md

 ### CompileOptions

-To use DTBAndroidSDK you have to add compileOptions to your module's gradle file like so:
+You have to add compileOptions to your module's gradle file like so:

 ```groovy
 android {